newville/wxmplot/doc/overview.rst

 `show()` function.

-In addition to the :func:`interactive.plot` function, there are several more functions to augment 2D Line plots, including those to add text, arrows, lines, and markers to plots.
+In addition to the :func:`interactive.plot` function, there are several more functions to augment 2D line plots, including those to add text, arrows, lines, and markers to plots.
 These and more functions are discussed in detail in :ref:`ch_interactive`.